lisayzho/granger-causality/data/readme.md

 Google search trend: all file names are GST-XXX.csv, where XXX is the stock tick of the company.
 **Note** that Google search trend only provides monthly index

-- US.csv:   US exports, imports, balance by month
+- us.csv:   US exports, imports, balance by month
 - euro.csv: euro-USD currency exchange rate by month
-- CNY.csv:  Chinese yuan-USD currency exchange rate by month
+- cny.csv:  Chinese yuan-USD currency exchange rate by month